JasonBates/vibeCoding/README.md

 streamlit run streamlit_app.py
 ```

-Enter a subject in the text box and click **Generate Poem** to view the result inline.
+Enter a subject in the text box and click **Generate Poem** to view the pipe-separated haiku inline.

 ## Requirements